jongpie/NebulaLogger/README.md

 Logger.saveLog();
 ```

-### Using LogMessage to Improve CPU Usage for String Formatting
+### Using LogMessage for Dynamically-Generated Strings

 The class `LogMessage` provides the ability to generate string messages on demand, using `String.format()`.
 This provides 2 benefits: